karan19100/Diabetes-Predictor-/README.md

 <img src="Output/comparision_2.png" width="550" >

-The model created as a result of XGBoost hyperparameter optimization became the model with the lowest Cross Validation Score value(0.90)
+#### Result:- The model created as a result of XGBoost hyperparameter optimization became the model with the lowest Cross Validation Score value(0.90)

 ### Model Deployment